-The Computer Science major is modeled after the Association for Computing Machinery (ACM) recommendations, which require 39 hours of computer science and 18 hours of mathematics courses.
-In the required courses, students develop both the theoretical and the practical skills needed to design computer systems; to design, install, or repair computer hardware; to write software; to perform mathematical analysis of algorithms and performance studies; and to reason clearly, think analytically, and solve problems.
+The Computer Science major is modeled after the Association for Computing Machinery (ACM) recommendations.
+The program seeks to build a solid foundation in both Computer Science and Mathematics.
+In the required courses, students develop both the theoretical and the practical skills needed to design computer systems;; to write software; to perform mathematical analysis of algorithms and performance studies; and to reason clearly, think analytically, and solve problems by writing software.